8th October through 3rd November 2023, Kerrie was the Artist in Residency at Tides Institute and Museum of Art.

 WIP, 2023

-"‘Tides of Time’ is a mesmerizing and thought-provoking moving sculpture, an embodiment of the convergence between art, childhood memories, and the relentless ebb and flow of tidal data.
-Comprised of three distinct barometer-style cylinders, the artwork visualizes past recordings, future predictions, and real-time data, echoing the artist’s personal journey and affinity for the ocean's movements.
+"‘Tides of Time’ is a thought-provoking moving sculpture, an embodiment of the convergence between art, childhood memories, and the relentless ebb and flow of tidal data.
+Comprised of three distinct barometer-style cylinders, the artwork visualises past recordings, future predictions, and real-time data, echoing the artist’s personal journey and affinity for the ocean's movements.

 Each cylinder slowly rotates, a testament to the passage of time and the fluidity of oceanic patterns.
 Past recordings, capturing the historical tides, are graphically marked on the first cylinder.
 The second cylinder serves as a canvas for future predictions, presenting a poetic representation of the ceaseless dance of the tides through pencil markings.
 The third cylinder dynamically houses real-time data, a direct reflection of the artist's own observations and recordings from her residency at Eastport.
 Using a depth transducer, the artist would measure the water levels at the end of the pier multiple times a day and comparing them to the NOAA values available online.